vishnu350/rs-mainspring-winder/README.md

 - Contributing to the design or experimenting with 3D printouts using untested parameters.
 - Share the dimensions of known existing mainspring barrel and parts.
 - Offering to print and ship experimental 3D printed designs for me.
-- Sponsoring me, whichs helps me out with experimental upgrades/fixes.
+- [Sponsoring me](https://github.com/sponsors/vishnu350), whichs helps me out with paying for experimental prints.
-- Or just buy me a drink, that will also work :)
+- Or just [buy me](https://github.com/sponsors/vishnu350) a drink, that will also work :)

-Thanks to Fratink for coming up with the original design: https://www.thingiverse.com/thing:3540660, the same free Creative Commons licensing scheme is reused for this work.
+Thanks to Fratink for coming up with the original design [here](https://www.thingiverse.com/thing:3540660) in Thingiverse, and the same free Creative Commons licensing scheme is reused for this work.